dmitrypisanko/exif_keywords_generator/README.md

     minimumPredictPercent: 0.5
 }
 ```
-6. We are good to go
+6. We are good to go.
 ```
 $ node --harmony index.js
 ```